GoogleCloudPlatform/pontem/BigQueryWorkloadTester/README.md

 BigQuery Workload Tester uses Gradle.
 In the Cloud Shell, you can run the following to build the Workload Tester:

+Gradle version 3.2.1 with Java8 is required for this project.
 ```bash
 sudo apt-get -y install gradle
 git clone https://github.com/GoogleCloudPlatform/pontem.git